JacobF-dev/MPV-Config/README.md

 # Personal MPV Config
 My personal MPV config geared towards moderately powered GPUs (>≈ GTX 1060), while still maintaining a simple-ish configuration.

 A second config file (lightened, make sure to rename it to just mpv.conf) geared towards low performance laptops/old desktops.
-(Made for a 2013 i5)
+(Made for a ~2015 i5 iGPU or greater for 1080p)
 IF your computer struggles with this, using just profile=gpu-hq or even nothing would be the best course of action.

 Since the script uses a hardware decoder, this won't work on systems with outdated/unstable/nonexistant video drivers.